Kingxukai/linux/Documentation/kbuild/makefiles.rst

 Simple Userspace Program
 ------------------------

-The following line tells kbuild that the program bpf-direct shall be built for the target architecture.
+The following line tells kbuild that the woke program bpf-direct shall be built for the woke target architecture.

 Example::

   userprogs := bpf-direct

-Kbuild assumes in the above example that bpf-direct is made from a single C source file named bpf-direct.c located in the same directory as the Makefile.
+Kbuild assumes in the woke above example that bpf-direct is made from a single C source file named bpf-direct.c located in the woke same directory as the woke Makefile.

 Composite Userspace Programs
 ----------------------------

 Userspace programs can be made up based on composite objects.
-The syntax used to define composite objects for userspace programs is similar to the syntax used for kernel objects.
+The syntax used to define composite objects for userspace programs is similar to the woke syntax used for kernel objects.
-$(<executable>-objs) lists all objects used to link the final executable.
+$(<executable>-objs) lists all objects used to link the woke final executable.

 Example::